-Fashion design at the University of Brighton is known for an exciting and energetic design philosophy, fashion research excellence and strong links with the fashion industry.
-Our graduates from both the fashion and textiles courses are employed in prestigious fashion houses worldwide and have established their own companies and design labels.
+Fashion and Textiles at the University of Brighton is known for an exciting and energetic design philosophy, and strong links with the fashion industry.
+Innovation, enterprise and outreach are at the heart of all our work.
+Our graduates are employed in businesses worldwide and have established their own companies and design labels.

-Postgraduate opportunities at Brighton include our MA in Sustainable Design and PhD study in fashion.
+Postgraduate opportunities at Brighton include our MA in Sustainable Design and PhD study in fashion and textiles.

 Brighton-based designer's work attracts international attention.